The Symposium on Cryptologic History

 Upcoming Symposium on Cryptologic History - October 2017

-The next biennial Symposium on Cryptologic History will take place October 19 - 20, 2017.
-The Symposium will be held at the Johns Hopkins Applied Physics Laboratory's Kossiakoff Center in Laurel, Maryland.
+The next biennial Symposium on Cryptologic History will take place October 19 - 20, 2017 at the Johns Hopkins Applied Physics Laboratory's Kossiakoff Center in Laurel, Maryland.
 Following the Symposium, on Saturday, October 21, participants will be given an opportunity to tour the National Cryptologic Museum and participate in a workshop on sources for research in cryptologic history, as well as a presentation about William and Elizebeth Friedman.

-The theme for the 2017 Symposium will be "Milestones, Memories, and Momentum."
+The theme for the 2017 Symposium is "Milestones, Memories, and Momentum."
 There are many milestones to mark in 2017: the 160th anniversary of the first attempt to span the Atlantic with a telegraph cable, 100 years since both the entry of the United States into World War I and the Russian October Revolution, and 75 years after the World War II battles of Coral Sea and Midway.
-Our Symposium will take place just a few months before the 50th anniversary of the Tet Offensive in Vietnam, and during the 25th year after the fall of the Soviet Union and the end of the Cold War.
+The Symposium will take place just a few months before the 50th anniversary of the Tet Offensive in Vietnam, and during the 25th year after the fall of the Soviet Union and the end of the Cold War.